 How do I join PHRF?

 Obtain an application from PHRF or any measurer.
-The initial application fee for 2017 is $35.00.
+The initial application fee is $40.00.
 Click here for an Application

 How come when I call the PHRF office I can’t talk to a real person?